What are Punitive Damages?

 Punitive damages a/k/a exemplary damages are damages awarded in a civil trial as a way to punish a defendant for gross negligence or severe misconduct.
 They are also called exemplary damages.
 Although the purpose behind punitive damages is not to compensate the plaintiff, they are paid to the plaintiff in court, making their financial recovery significantly smoother.
 In Texas, punitive damages are defined and regulated by Chapter 41 of the Texas Civil Practice and Remedies Code:

 (5) “Exemplary damages” means any damages awarded as a penalty or by way of punishment but not for compensatory purposes.
 Exemplary damages are neither economic nor noneconomic damages.
 “Exemplary damages” includes punitive damages.

 The name “punitive damages” comes straight out of the definition of “exemplary damages.”
 As a result, they are used interchangeably to describe the same thing.

 Under the Due Process Clause of the Fourteenth Amendment, the imposition of excessive punitive damages is strictly prohibited.
 Because the main purpose of punitive damages is to punish the wrongdoing of the defendant, rather than compensate the plaintiff, state and federal courts have implemented guidelines to ensure damages are reasonable and fair.

-In 2003, the United States Supreme Court ruled in State Farm Mutual Automobile Ins.
+In State Farm Mutual Automobile Ins.
 Co. v.
 Campbell, 123 S. Ct.
-1513 that the punitive damages awarded were excessive and therefore in violation of the Due Process Clause.
+1513 (2003), the United States Supreme Court held that the punitive damages awarded were excessive and therefore in violation of the Due Process Clause.
 In this case, the Court applied three guideposts that had been established in prior case law:

 - The degree of reprehensibility of the defendant’s misconduct;